 - Citizens living abroad and individuals who are not U.S. citizens, not U.S. nationals, or not lawfully present in the U.S.

-An individual age 30 or older wanting to purchase catastrophic coverage must receive a hardship or unaffordable coverage exemption.
-Individuals under age 30 do not need an exemption to purchase this type of coverage.
+An individual age 30 or older must receive a hardship exemption for enrolling in catastrophic coverage.
+(Individuals under age 30 do not need an exemption to purchase this type of coverage.)

 How to Apply for an Exemption

 Depending on the type of exemption you qualify for, you will need to submit an application to Healthcare.gov or request the exemption from the Internal Revenue Service (IRS) when you file your taxes.
 (MNsure does not accept exemption applications).